Chandrima31/EC2-Assignment-Task/README.md

 • "ubo1.json" file is a complex JSON file having multiple nesting.

-• PySpark is used for efficiently reading the JSON file.
+• "Nested_JSON_File_to_DF_and_Parquet.ipynb" is the notebook having the workings.
+PySpark is used for efficiently reading the JSON file.

 • A dataframe is created to store nested JSON content in tabular format.
 Both ArrayType and StructType are used to explode and flatten columns respectively.